jeffthomasweb/jeffthomasweb/README.md

 ### Hi there 👋

-My name is Jeff Thomas and I enjoy Java, Python and Golang programming.
-I like to contribute to open source projects by helping to troubleshoot probelms on their issue tracker.
-A list of some of the issues I've previously helped out on can be found here: https://github.com/jeffthomasweb/GitHubIssuesHelped.
+My name is Jeff Thomas and I enjoy programming in a few languages, including: Java, Python, Golang, and Rust.
+I like to contribute to open source projects by helping troubleshoot probelms on their issue tracker.
+A list of some of the issues I've previously helped can be found here: https://github.com/jeffthomasweb/GitHubIssuesHelped.
 Please feel free to reach out to me can at jeffthomasweb@gmail.com.
 I like to share what I've learned and I've presented at 3 Python meetups.
 One of the presentations can be seen here https://www.youtube.com/watch?v=in7J6U0NQ7o.